yegor256/blog/_drafts/rubygems.md

 {% endhighlight %}

 You will get a new file `rubygems.yml.asc`.
-Add it to the root directory of your project, commit and push.
-It contains your secret information, but only Rultor server can decrypt it.
+Add this file to the root directory of your project, commit and push.
+The file contains your secret information, but only the Rultor server can decrypt it.

 ## Prepare Gemspec

-In your `gemspec` file make sure you use `1.0.snapshot` as a version number:
+In your `gemspec` file, make sure you use `1.0.snapshot` as a version number:

 {% highlight ruby %}
 # coding: utf-8